The History of Grall Law Group & Tara Plantation

 The fact that Gone with the Wind wall-mounted painted plates are hanging on the walls of a law library tells you this is no movie set.
 Real work is done here.

 Bernard F. Grall, Jr., Esquire, the founder of the firm, is the driving force behind the design of the building and the design of the practice.
 Both are built to exceptional standards.
-Mr. Grall started his firm in 1979 after being in practice just four years.
-His firm relocated to Tara Plantation in 1989 and Tara has been its home since that time.
+Mr. Grall started his firm in 1979 after being in practice for just four years.
+His firm relocated to Tara Plantation when he constructed it in 1989, and Tara has been its home since that time.

 “There are four things I focus on,” Bernie Grall says.
 “Family and church are first, then come community and career.”